Removal from the DB UK Bank and other lender panels: Why they do it and how to get reinstated

 • Breaches of DB UK Bank conveyancing panel Terms and Conditions

-• Missing deadline to reapply to remain on the DB UK Bank convincing panel
+• Missing deadline to reapply to be on the DB UK Bank convincing panel

-• Your firm no longer meets the criteria to remain on the DB UK Bank conveyancing panel
+• Your firm fails to meet the criteria to remain on the DB UK Bank conveyancing panel

-Top questions concerning DB UK Bank panel reinstatement
+DB UK Bank panel reinstatement: Five Common Questions

-• What times frames are involved when applying to be reinstated onto the DB UK Bank conveyancing panel?
+• Is there a charge to revert back onto the DB UK Bank conveyancing panel?

-• What happens if our DB UK Bank panel reinstatement application is turned down and the client of the firm has a mortgage offer with the DB UK Bank?
+• What happens if our DB UK Bank panel reinstatement application is turned down and our client has a mortgage application with the DB UK Bank?

 Top Tip: The best way to avoid the hassle of seeking DB UK Bank panel reinstatement is to ensure that your firm is not removed off of the DB UK Bank conveyancing panel in the first place.